 - 🌿 Cuisine / Style: Real-food kitchen staple

-- 🍰 Best For: Cream cheese swaps, dips, sauces, desserts
+- 🍰 Best For: Cream cheese swaps, dips, sauces, lasagna, desserts, breakfast bowls

-- ✨ What Makes It Different: Blended until completely smooth for a cream-cheese-like texture using one simple ingredient
+- ✨ What Makes It Different: One ingredient, no gums or fillers, blended until completely smooth for a true cream-cheese-like texture with significantly more protein

 Delicious.
 I used it as a dip for an apple today. - P. Simon